rpm -qa | grep rpm-build

 The following example configures a 16 port PortServer with device names of ttya00 through ttya15:

 Completing the installation, press:

 # [Ctrl] d

 A successful installation will create devices labeled /dev/ttyx## (where x represents the ttyid selected during the configuration).
-The adapter and port status can be confirmed with DPA (Digi Port Authority):
+The adapter and port status can be confirmed with dpa.dgrp (Digi Port Authority):

-If the installation failed, a file called "typescript" will have been created in the directory you were in when you typed the "script" command.
-Please send this to Digi Tech.
-Support for analysis.
+If the installation failed, a file called "typescript" will have been created in the directory you were in when you typed the "script" command which will be useful for debugging errors.